SAFEGUARDING YOUR PAYMENTS

 In the tropics, be prepared to encounter insects (e.g., mosquitoes, ants, spiders and occasionally cockroaches) in your hotel room, especially at beach resorts where they are a natural occurrence and do not reflect the standard of hygiene and cleanliness.
 As a general rule, mosquito nets should not be necessary as great care is taken to exclude them from your rooms, but bringing a plug-in type mosquito deterrent is a good idea.
 Please keep your room doors and windows closed from around 4.00pm to help stop mosquitos getting in.

-If you do suffer badly from mosquito bites, you may wish to bring a pop up mosquito net.
+Not all our accommodation provides mosquito nets so if you do suffer badly from mosquito bites, you may wish to bring a pop up mosquito net.
 For example,

 PRE AND POST ACCOMMODATION

-We can arrange extra nights’ accommodation both before and after your tour.
+We can help you to arrange extra nights’ accommodation both before and after your tour.
 We highly recommend arriving a day or two early to give yourself time to get over your travels, adjust to a new time zone and generally get settled before meeting your tour leader and fellow travellers on the first day of the tour.

 TRAVELLING SOLO & SINGLE SUPPLEMENTS